CopperEgg/revealcloud-puppet/README.md

 copperegg - CopperEgg collector
 =

-Copyright 2012,2013 CopperEgg Corporation
+Copyright 2012,2013 IDERA

-This Puppet module will install the CopperEgg collector on your servers.
+This Puppet module will install the Uptime Cloud Monitor collector on your servers.

 It also contains a simple type and provider for installing and managing RevealUptime Probes.